 Enculturation: The gradual acquisition of the characteristics and norms of a culture or group by a person, another culture, etc. Societal norms are learned through socialization.

 Ethnicity: Differs from race in that ethnicity refers to cultural factors, including nationality, regional culture, ancestry, and language.
 A person can have multiple ethnicities but is said to have only one race (if multiracial, labeled "mixed").

 Equity (Social): Freedom from bias or favoritism; impartiality; fairness.
 Social equity seeks to address the underlying and systemic differences of opportunity and access to social resources.
 Differs from “equality” in that we are not all the same, some people need more help than others.

 Faggot: A pejorative term used to oppress gay, bi, or trans men.
-Since its origin it has been reclaimed by some men and used as a source of pride.
-It is typically offensive for a person who does not identify as a dyke to use the term.
+Since its origin it has been reclaimed by some men and used as a source of pride, sometimes a term of endearment.
+It is typically offensive for a person who does not identify as a gay man to use the term.

 Female-bodied: A person who was assigned female at birth.

 Feminism: The advocacy of women’s rights based on the equality of the sexes.